typohnebild/numpy-vs-mir/README.md

 ## Motivation

 Python is a well known and often used programming language.
 Its C-based packages like numpy allow an efficient computation.
-But there is another programming language comming up the last years **D**
+But there is another programming language coming up the last years **D**

 D combines the best parts of C and Python and is therefore competitive to pythons numpy package.
 It serves an numpy like D-package called MIR.
-This makes D comparabel to Python.
+This makes D comparable to Python.

 There are already some comparison of D and Python, like [^fn1] and [^fn2] but compare relative simple instructions.
 We wanted to compare these to with a more complex application from HPC and implemented a multigrid solver in both.